trapexit/mergerfs/README.md

 #### What are these .fuse_hidden files?

+NOTE: mergerfs >= 2.26.0 will not have these temporary files.
+See the notes on `unlink`.

-When not using `hard_remove` libfuse will create .fuse_hiddenXXXXXXXX files when an opened file is unlinked.
+When not using **hard_remove** libfuse will create .fuse_hiddenXXXXXXXX files when an opened file is unlinked.
 This is to simplify "use after unlink" usecases.
 There is a possibility these files end up being picked up by software scanning directories and not ignoring hidden files.
 This is rarely a problem but a solution is in the works.

 The files are cleaned up once the file is finally closed.
 Only if mergerfs crashes or is killed would they be left around.
 They are safe to remove as they are already unlinked files.